-Save Settings: Save Settings Pressing this key will save the current analyzer settings to the file specified in the File Name field.
-File Name File Name This key activates the File Name entry field.
+Save Settings Pressing this key will save the current analyzer settings to the file specified in the File Name field.

+File Name

+This key activates the File Name entry field.
 File names are entered using the keypad and alternate keypad.
 The [ALT] key allows letters to be entered.
 DOS file name conventions must be followed, i.e. file names are 8 characters or less with an extension of up to 3 characters.
-"ABCDEFGH.XYZ" is a valid file name.
-DOS sub-directories are not supported.
+"ABCDEFGH.XYZ"

 All files are saved to the root directory.

+Catalog On/Off

-Catalog On/Off This key toggles the file catalog display screen on and off.
-The use of this key is identical to the Catalog On/Off function in the Save Data submenu describe previously.
-Return: Return The Return key will return to the main Store/Recall menu.
-Return also removes the catalog display screen and restores the graph.
+This key toggles the file catalog display screen on and off.

+The use of this key is identical to the Catalog On/Off

+function in the Save Data submenu describe previously.